The TCAT – Livingston is located at:

 740 Hi Tech Drive, Livingston, TN 38570.

-The three buildings on campus house classrooms, labs, offices, and support services for full-time, part-time, secondary, supplemental, special industry, and public programs.
+The four buildings on campus house classrooms, labs, offices, and support services for full-time, part-time, secondary, supplemental, special industry, and public programs.

 A statewide system of State Area Vocational- Technical Schools was established by the enactment of the state Legislature during the 1963 General Assembly to be operated by the Tennessee State Board of Education.

 The contract for the first building was awarded in February 1964, and ultimately, 26 of these schools were built in order to offer occupational training to as many Tennessee citizens as possible.
 All schools were to have modern facilities, flexible plans of operation, and competent instructors selected from the field of work in which they teach.

 The LIVINGSTON STATE AREA VOCATIONAL TECHNICAL SCHOOL was the tenth of the 26 schools to be built and the first classes began in September 1966.
 The first graduates received their diplomas in December 1967.